-Children and Families in Early Education Committee 2023-2024 School Year Recommendations
+Children and Families in Early Education Committee - 2023-2024 School Year Recommendations

-The Children and Families in Early Education Committee is charged with addressing how we can collectively and effectively serve the needs of our youngest learners in Los Angeles as well as the ways we engage with their parents and families.
-The 2023-2024 Committee included parents, school leaders, educators, community partners, local and state advocates, labor partners, and childcare providers.
-They considered topics including an overview of our different program offerings (Universal Transitional Kindergarten, Early Education and Infant Centers, dual language and special education programs), the current state of the mixed delivery child care system, how we measure program quality, and current supports for District employees with young children.
+The Children and Families in Early Education Committee is charged with addressing how we can collectively and effectively serve the needs of our youngest learners in Los Angeles as well as the ways we are providing opportunities for engagement with their parents and families.
+During the 2023-2024 year, the committee heard from community partners, parents, school leaders, educators, local and state advocates, labor partners, and childcare providers and addressed topics including an overview of our different program offerings (Universal Transitional Kindergarten, Early Education and Infant Centers, dual language and special education programs), the current state of the mixed delivery child care system inclusive of partner early childhood providers, how we measure program quality, and current supports for District employees with young children.

-Based on discussions in meetings dated 9/7/23, 10/19/23, 1/18/24, 4/4/24, and 5/21/24 the Committee has the following recommendations:
+Following discussions in meetings dated 9/7/23, 10/19/23, 1/18/24, 4/4/24, and 5/21/24 the committee recommends pursuing action around the following items: